 Piles are round swellings on the inside of the anal canal - the short, muscular tube that connects your rectum (back passage) with your anus - in areas known as the anal cushions.

-Many people with piles don´t consult a GP so its difficult to know exactly how many people in the Hong Kong get them.
+Many people with piles don't consult a doctor so it's difficult to know exactly how many people in Hong Kong get them.

 Although piles develop from inside your anal canal, they can hang down out of your rectum.
 They are graded as follows.

 - First degree piles are swellings on the inside lining of your anal canal.
 They may bleed but can't be seen from outside the anus.

 - Second degree piles are larger and stick out (prolapse) from the anus when you have a bowel movement, but return on their own afterwards.